LukaHorvat/Halt/README.md

 ##### Type system
 Simple, with support for generic functions.
 Subtyping is not implemented.
+Type inference is local.
+Variables can be defined with `var` if their type can be determined from the right hand side or the assignment.
+It also works for lambdas.

 Here's in an example of a `length` function.
 ```